Microsoft - Cambridge, MA Project Center (MQP)

 Students at the Microsoft Project Center have the opportunity to work with one of the largest companies in the software industry in one of the most progressive and engaging cities in the world.
 Students conduct their projects at the Microsoft New England Research and Development (NERD) Center, a hub of activity and research that draws local high-tech talent from the greater Boston area.

 The NERD Center is located near Kendall Square in Cambridge, Massachusetts.
-Cambridge offers easy access to the many highlights of Boston and also boasts several prestigious universities and cultural, historic, and artistic enterprises.
-Students at the project center live in Boston/Cambridge housing.
+Cambridge offers easy access to the many highlights of Boston and also boasts several prestigious universities and cultural, historic and artistic enterprises.

 Students begin their project experience by conducting a Preliminary Qualifying Project (PQP) during A-Term.
 They perform background research in their project areas, learn about the industry, and hold discussions with Microsoft mentors.